Harley Academy

 You can take a postgraduate qualification in aesthetic medicine via a university or a dedicated aesthetics training provider.

-Our Level 7 Diploma in Botox & Dermal Fillers is a great example of an accredited course that will make you a qualified aesthetics practitioner.
+Our Level 7 Diploma in Cosmetic Injectables is a great example of an accredited course that will make you a qualified aesthetics practitioner.
 It’s also approved by the Joint Council for Cosmetic Practitioners (JCCP).

 Harley Academy is also a JCCP-approved aesthetic medicine training school.
-We work with our awarding body, VTCT to deliver the highest quality Master’s-level injectables qualification.
-As specialists in this area of aesthetics education, we have more graduates than any other UK provider.
+We work with our awarding body, VTCT Skills to deliver the highest quality postgraduate injectables qualification.
+As specialists in this area of aesthetics education for over 10 years, we have more graduates than any other UK provider.

-• Includes 16 hours of hands-on, one-to-one mentoring as you treat your own botox and filler cases through the whole treatment cycle with no patient-sharing
+• Includes many hours of hands-on, personalised mentoring as you treat real botox and filler patients, taking them through the whole treatment cycle

-• Involves 2 assignments, a theory exam and two practical Direct Observation of Practical Skills assessments (DOPS) - one for botox and one for fillers
+• Involves a number of assessments, including two practical Direct Observation of Practical Skills assessments (DOPS) - one for botox and one for filler

-• Allows you to use the post-nominal title, PGDipAes (VTCT), once you’ve been awarded your Diploma.
+• Allows you to use the post-nominal title, PGDipAes (VTCT Skills), once you’ve been awarded your Diploma.

 Pros and cons of taking a certified aesthetics course